Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 | Sep.xlsx       | in09             |
 | Oct.xlsx       | in10             |

 1. The code begins by importing necessary libraries and the "create_engine" function from the "sqlalchemy" module.
-Initially, it imports "pandas" and assigns it the alias "pd" for data manipulation.
-Subsequently, the complete "sqlalchemy" library, primarily used for managing relational databases, is imported.
-The "os" library follows, which facilitates file and directory operations.
-Lastly, "re" is imported from Python's standard library, enabling string manipulation through pattern matching.
-Lastly, "create_engine" is imported from "sqlalchemy" to create a database engine for connecting to relational databases.

 ```
+# Import necessary libraries
-import pandas as pd, sqlalchemy, os, re
+import pandas as pd  # Library for data manipulation and analysis
+import sqlalchemy  # Library for interacting with SQL databases
+import os  # Library for interacting with the operating system
+import re  # Library for regular expressions
-from sqlalchemy import create_engine
+from sqlalchemy import create_engine  # Function to create a connection to a SQL database
 ```
 2. A Python dictionary named "db_config" is defined to store the configuration details required for connecting to a database.
 This dictionary serves the purpose of defining a configuration that can be utilised later in the code to establish a connection to the designated database.
 ```